 Treebo partners with small, standalone hotels and helps them improve their service quality standards and also market themselves more effectively.
 The core pillars of the company are technology innovations (for superior customer experience and for reliable backend operations), on-the-ground process discipline, and new-age marketing (digital and offline).

 If you are a traveler looking to spend under Rs 2,000 per day on your hotel room, you can’t escape the anxiety that every budget traveler experiences before and during her trip.
-That’s because you have no way of knowing whether or not you will get a dignified hotel experience.
+That’s because you have no way of knowing whether or not you will get a dignified budget hotels experience.
 Chances are the bedsheets will have stains on them, the towels will be worn out, the staff will be rude, the bathroom will be smelly and unclean, and even worse, the place may not even be safe.
 These is exactly the anxiety that the founders of Treebo – Sidharth Gupta, Rahul Chaudhary, and Kadam Jeet Jain – had personally experienced on multiple occasions during their travels.
 And it didn’t make sense to them.
-They wondered – when in so many other consumer sectors – from food to fashion, from gadgets to cars, from foodgrains to jewellery – emergence of brands had offered the customer a sense of surety about the quality of product, why should the same not be true for budget hotels?
+They wondered – when in so many other consumer sectors – from food to fashion, from gadgets to cars, from foodgrains to jewellery – emergence of brands had offered the customer a sense of surety about the quality of product, why should the same not be true for Budget Hotels?
 With this thought in mind the trio started Treebo with the mission of providing a budget-traveler the best value for money by building India’s first budget hotel brand.
 Treebo offers guaranteed quality across all aspects of a hotel stay including spotless linen, free wifi, complimentary breakfast, friendly & prompt service, branded toiletries, and many more.

 The initial challenges for us were around maintaining our quality as we started to scale.
 In order to stay ahead of these challenges we use technology and new age business model innovations.
-One such innovation – called ‘Friends of Treebo’ – uses crowdsourcing to get independent, experience-based feedback from individuals who sign up for the program.
+One such innovation – called ‘Friends of Treebo’ – uses crowd-sourcing to get independent, experience-based feedback from individuals who sign up for the program.
 A highly scalable way of diagnosing quality gaps at our hotels, this initiative has already seen more than 600 sign-ups from people who have now become our eyes and ears on the ground.
 The other such innovation is on the staff training and motivation front.

 Big Data and AI is having a tremendous impact on the travel domain.
 Recommendations and personalization of what user is looking for is a major use case.
 Another big factor is being able to predict prices correctly or being able to figure out how the occupancy of the hotel will pan out as time comes near to the check in date.
 Hotels are a perishable product.
 Inventory unsold on even on the day of check in has no value.
 Data plays a key role here.
 If we price right, we can maximise RevPAR (Revenue per available room).

 Dynamic pricing is an important consideration in the hospitality industry.
-Even back in 2004, Hilton and Marriott changed their room rates one to two times a day but nowadays with advent of machine learning applications for hotels, dynamic pricing can be based on predictive analytics to include more variables in forecasting the webprice.
+Even back in 2004, Hilton and Marriott changed their room rates one to two times a day but nowadays with advent of machine learning applications for Budget Hotels, dynamic pricing can be based on predictive analytics to include more variables in forecasting the webprice.
 Treebo has also developed an in house pricing system which combines the market movement of prices on a particular stay date (competitor pricing), potential room night performance on that stay date and real time room night performance of that stay date together to be able to come up with the right price.